memorandumtk/stand-up-prompt/README_added.md

   4. When the value of storage is updated, the value of alarm span is updated accordingly.

 ### Step5.
-Add the logic of calculating how many to stand up a day
+Add the logic of calculating how many times to stand up a day
 - The branch name for this step is `05.set-time-duration-and-how-many-times-to-stand`.
 - What I updated mainly are
   1. Update the types structure of `src/types/Summary.ts`.